 When Kelly Whalen demolished her built-in bookshelves as part of a living room DIY, she found it gave the room some much-needed space.
 Unfortunately, she also found a hidden subfloor made from asbestos(!) tiles.
 She hadn't budgeted for a new subfloor — or for the removal of a toxic substance.
 Yikes.

-Almost four out of 10 homeowners go over budget when doing a remodel, according to a 2014 report from home improvement site Houzz.
-Another stat that’ll make you think: Only one in five comes in under budget.
-Protect your bottom line with these five tips:
+Almost half of homeowners go over budget when doing a remodel, according to a report from home improvement site Houzz.
+A more alarming stat: Only one in five comes in under budget.
+Here's how to be of them.

 DIY is cheaper, right?
 Not necessarily, says Philadelphia-based interior architecture and design expert Glenna Stone.
 Depending on the project, amateurs beware.